Alaska

 Constitutional privacy.
 Because Article I, Section 22 restricts government action, public-sector employees in Alaska have stronger workplace privacy protections than private-sector workers.
 Government employers must satisfy the constitutional balancing test before conducting surveillance or accessing employee data.

 Recording laws.
-Alaska is a one-party consent state for recording conversations, which affects workplace monitoring.
-Employers should be aware that audio recording of employees without at least one party's consent may violate state wiretapping laws.
+Alaska is a one-party consent state for recording conversations under AS 42.20.300, which affects workplace monitoring.
+Employers should be aware that audio recording of employees without at least one party's consent may violate state wiretapping law.

 More Alaska Laws